ComputelessComputer/gameshield/docs/guide/games/breakout.md

 ---
 layout: doc
 title: Breakout Game
-description: Block-breaking challenge that tests precision, timing, and strategic planning
+description: Brick Breaking Challenge that tests precision, timing, and paddle control
 ---

 # Breakout Game

-A block-breaking challenge that tests precision, timing, and strategic planning through an engaging arcade-style game.
+A brick-breaking challenge that tests precision, timing, and paddle control.
+Players must break a specified number of bricks to verify they are human.

 ## Game Mechanics
 - Control a paddle to bounce the ball
-- Break blocks in specific patterns
+- Break bricks by hitting them with the ball
-- Maintain ball control
+- Avoid letting the ball fall off the bottom of the screen
-- Complete the pattern within time limit
+- Break the required number of bricks to verify

 ## Configuration